CDAT/cdms/docs/source/manual/cdms_2.rst

 .. csv-table::
    :header:  "Type", "Method", "Definition"
-   :widths:  30, 30, 180
+   :widths:  30, 42, 80
    :align: left

-    "Transient Variable", "``crossSectionRegrid(newLevel, newLatitude, method='log', missing=None, order=None)``", "Return a lat/level vertical
+    "Transient Variable", "``crossSectionRegrid( newLevel, newLatitude, method='log', missing=None, order=None)``", "Return a lat/level vertical
     cross-section regridded to a new set of latitudes newLatitude and levels newLevel.
         * The variable should be a function of latitude, level, and (optionally) time.
         * ``newLevel`` is an axis of the result pressure levels.
         * ``newLatitude`` is an axis of the result latitudes.